marcobuys/coding-best-practices/README.md

 - Prevent gold plating: do not apply coding best practices at the cost of simplicity to allow for flexibility in directions that are unlikely
 - Prevent gold plating: do not create more features than strictly necessary
 - Create wrappers around external services or dependencies in order to decouple them from your application
+- Use meaningful names for everything you name like classes, functions and variables